c-drault/big-data-frameworks-II/lab-2/README.md

-# LAB 2 : Before startgin Hadoop
+# LAB 2 : Before starting Hadoop

 ## 1.2
 To connect use SSH :